JY3T27/JY3T27/README.md

 Hi 👋 My name is Jia Jyet
 =========================

-I'm a 4th year Network Engineering student at Universiti Malaysia Sabah who have big interest on programming and building websites. <br>
+I'm a 4th year Network Engineering student at Universiti Malaysia Sabah who have big interest on programming. <br>
-Currently, I'm doing my internship as a <strong>Software Developer Intern</strong> at Caction Sdn.
-Bhd. at Subang SS15, Selangor, Malaysia. <br>
-Caction is a business management system, focusing on delivering innovative software solutions that enhance user experience and drive business efficiency. <br>
+With my interest and problem-solving skill, I able to create few simple projects(2D unity game, Some 2D and 3D animation and simple website projects).
+I'm still new to the computer science field, but I'm passionate about learning and growing every day.
+I hope to improve my skills, contribute to meaningful projects, and grow together with this ever-evolving industry.

-* 🌍  I'm based in Malaysia
+* 📍  I'm based in Malaysia
 * ✉️  You can contact me at [jjlee2703@gmail.com](mailto:jjlee2703@gmail.com)
-* 🧠  I'm learning Vue.js and Laravel Framework
+* 💻  I'm learning Vue.js and Laravel Framework
+* 🧑‍🎓  Doing internship as a Software Developer intern in Caction Sdn.
+Bhd. at Subang SS15, Selangor
-* ⚡  Expected to graduate at December 2025
+* ⏳  Expected to graduate at December 2025

 ### Skills